More About Private Education

 - Financial aid: If you can demonstrate clear financial need, several private schools in Brantford offer bursaries.

-- Tax Breaks: In Ontario, sending your child to a faith-based school may count as a charitable donation.
+- Tax Breaks: In Ontario, sending your child to a faith-based school (such as a Christian, Catholic, Jewish, or Islamic school) may count as a charitable donation.
 Paying for a private school for students with special needs could qualify as a medical expense.
 In both cases, you would receive a tax break.

 - Assistance from grandparents: Grandparents or other relatives often want to help send kids to private school.
 Ontario would allow them to give you money in the form of a gift, which you could then use to pay for private school.
 Gifts are tax-free.